-Sally Ride is yet another inspiration to women and kids all over the world.
-Forging her name into the field of space aeronautics, she was a woman who went through a lot of firsts in NASA history.
-She is officially the first American woman who travelled to space.
+Sally Ride forged her name in the field of space aeronautics and was a woman who achieved many firsts in NASA history.
+She was officially the first American woman who travelled to space.

 Her Life and Education

 Sally Kristen Ride was born on May 26, 1951 in Encino California, the older of two daughters.
-Her father, Dale B. Ride, was a professor of Political Science in Santa Monica College while her mother, Carol Joyce Anderson Ride, was a volunteer counselor who worked at the women’s correctional facility.
+Her father, Dale B. Ride, was a professor of political science in Santa Monica College while her mother, Carol Joyce Anderson Ride, was a volunteer counselor who worked at a women’s correctional facility.
 Both of her parents instilled in her the importance of exploring, which she credits as the foundation from which her passion for science was born.

-Sally was athletic in her early days, and was on a partial tennis scholarship when she attended the Los Angeles prep school Westlake High School for Girls.
+Sally was athletic in her early days, and obtained a partial tennis scholarship when she attended the Los Angeles prep school, Westlake High School for Girls.
 Before attending the prep school, she also attended Portola Junior High.
-She also enjoyed running, and played softball and volleyball.
+Enjoying sports, she also participated in running, and played softball and volleyball.
 She had a brief professional tennis career.

-She attended three semesters in Swarthmore College and signed up for some physics courses in UCLA before finally going to Stanford University as a junior where she earned two degrees in 1973: a Bachelor of Science degree in Physics as well as a Bachelor of Arts degree in English.
-Still keeping her passionate for science, she eventually earned her Master of Science degree and her Doctorate in Physics, also in Stanford.
+She attended three semesters in Swarthmore College and signed up for some physics courses in the University of California, Los Angeles (UCLA) before finally going to Stanford University as a junior where she earned two degrees in 1973: a Bachelor of Science degree in Physics and a Bachelor of Arts degree in English.
+Still keeping her passionate for science, she earned her Master of Science degree and her Doctorate in Physics, also in Stanford.
 Within this period, she was actively doing research on the interaction of x-rays and an interstellar medium.

 She had a brief marriage with Steven Hawley, a fellow astronaut, from 1982 to 1987.
 The marriage did not bear them any children.